“The supreme accomplishment is to blur the line between work and play.” Arnold J. Toynbee

 Protect yourself against job losses and economic disasters

-What I witnesses in 2008 recession is something that I will never forget.
+What I witnessed in the 2008 recession is something that I will never forget.
 People were not financially prepared for an economic collapse and were living way above their means.

 When the recession hit, so many people lost their jobs and found themselves in a dark hole with no way out.
 And the consequences were so dire that I know people personally who are still recovering financially.